octokit/app.js/README.md

 ## Caching installation tokens

 Installation tokens expire after an hour.
-By default, `@octokit/app` is caching up to 15000 tokens simultaneously using [`lru-cache`](https://github.com/isaacs/node-lru-cache).
+By default, each `App` instance is caching up to 15000 tokens simultaneously using [`lru-cache`](https://github.com/isaacs/node-lru-cache).
 You can pass your own cache implementation by passing `options.cache.{get,set}` to the constructor.

 ```js
 const { App } = require("@octokit/app");